 Virtual Waiting Room

-Please call when you arrive in the parking lot and remain in your vehicle until we are able to assess your temperature.
+Please remain in your car once you arrive in the parking lot and then call us so that we can assess your temperature.
 If your temperature is at or above 100.4° F, we will reschedule your appointment as a precaution.

-If a family member is accompanying you, we will kindly ask that they stay in the car.
-However, all minors are accompanied by one parent/Guardian.
+If a family member is accompanying you, they must remain in the car.
+However, all minors can be accompanied by one parent/guardian.

-As a result, you are able to minimize contact with others, bypass the reception area, and go directly to your treatment room.
+As a result, you can minimize contact with others, bypass the reception area, and go directly to your treatment room.

 Pre-Screening of Every Patient